 Panabee is a particularly great name generator for international bloggers, as it offers a lot of extensions including .co .uk .in and .com.au.

-This blog name generator also offers domain search, suggestions, word variations and related terms.
+This blog name generator also offers domain search, suggestions, word variations and related terms—making it pretty similar to another popular name generator, Nameboy.

 A bonus feature of this name generator is that it also checks your desired name for available app and social media handles to make sure your names and branding can be consistent across all platforms you’ll be engaging on.

-Name Station offers many of the same features as the other name generators, but it has a few cool additional functions.
+Name Station offers many of the same features as the other name generators (like Nameboy), but it has a few cool additional functions.

 With Name Station you have the option of hosting a contest to crowdsource name suggestions, letting other people in on the brainstorming session to help name your blog.

-When you use this name generator, you can combine keyword lists and choose from a variety of extensions.
+When you use this domain and business name generator, you can combine keyword lists and choose from a variety of extensions.
 Each search yields a list of synonyms for your word, which I’ve also found to be extremely helpful.

 You also have the option of a “smart search” where you can pick a primary and secondary word for your search.

-Like within Name Mesh, you can also use several useful categories like:
+Like within most name generator websites, you can also use several useful categories like:

 - Compound Words